Guy Finch-Hatton, 14th Earl of Winchilsea: Early life

 Guy Montagu George Finch-Hatton was born on 28 May 1885.
-He was the son of Henry Finch-Hatton (1852–1927) and the former Anne Jane Codrington.
+He was the son of Henry Stormont Finch-Hatton (1852–1927) and the former Anne Jane Codrington.
 His two siblings were Gladys Margaret Finch-Hatton (who married Capt.
 Osmond Williams, a son of Sir Osmond Williams, 1st Baronet) and Denys Finch Hatton, a noted big-game hunter.

 Finch-Hatton's father was the second son of George Finch-Hatton, 10th Earl of Winchilsea by his third wife Frances Margaretta (née Rice) Finch-Hatton (the eldest daughter of Edward Royd Rice MP of Dane Court and Elizabeth Austen, daughter of Edward Austen Knight). through his paternal grandmother he is related to Jane Austen, through his great grandmother Lady Elizabeth Murray he is related to Earls of Mansfields.

 His maternal grandparents were Admiral of the Fleet Sir Henry Codrington and Helen Jane (née Smith) Codrington (a daughter of C. Webb Smith).

+Lord Maidstone, hosted his coming of age party at Kirby Hall in 1906, when the tenantry were entertained in great style in the Great Hall.
+Country Life featured Kirby in October that year.

 He was educated at Eton and Magdalen College, Oxford.